MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-version-profiles-go.md

 ---
 # <a name="use-api-version-profiles-with-go-in-azure-stack"></a>Az API-verziók profiljainak használata a go in Azure Stack

-*Vonatkozik: Azure Stack integrált rendszerek és Azure Stack Development Kit*
+*A következőkre vonatkozik: Azure Stackkel integrált rendszerek és az Azure Stack fejlesztői készlete*

 ## <a name="go-and-version-profiles"></a>A Go és a Version profilok